 A key factor which contributes to the sense of well-being in family is good communication.
 Good communication patterns help family members support one another, make decisions, and solve problems.
-This class will help families enjoy one another more and express themselves clearly and sensitively, and will help increase family harmony, enjoy one another more and express themselves clearly and sensitively, and will help increase family harmony.
+This class will help families enjoy one another more express themselves clearly and sensitively, and help increase family harmony.
 Free childcare is available.

 Children worry, some more than others.
 Learn techniques to help ease your child’s anxieties and fears of anything from new schools to spiders and separation.
 These learned coping skills help your child navigate some of life’s stresses.
 Free childcare is available.